-- Grass cutting for as long as possible
+- Kept up your grass cutting for as long as possible

 While you’re warm and cozy inside, here’s what your natural stone and interlock pavers have had to deal with being out in the cold.

 Like many Canadian homeowners, you probably use ice melt or rock salt for snow removal or ice management.
-Doing so makes it safer and easier for you to navigate your driveway and front entrance walkways.
+Doing so makes it safer and more comfortable for you to navigate your driveway and front entrance walkways.

 The flip side is that it can harm your interlock pavers in a variety of ways: